BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ...
 ```

-The ICS_Data interface together with _member_names and _member_ptrs fields
+The ICS_Data interface together with get_member_names and get_member_ptrs functions added to ICS interface
-allow the CS to perform the UI, MySQL DB and SP interactions.
+allow the CS to perform the UI, MySQL DB and SP interactions generically.
 Within the CS, any interaction with the UI, MySQL DB and SP related with a CS object would implement the following flow:
 1. get the pointers to the members of the CS object as pointers to ICS_Data base class object and
 2. for each member, aplly the corresponding ICS_Data interface function (e.g. set_to_json).

 The final derived CS types would not need to define/satisfy the following interface:
-- Has_Member_Types concept,
+- Has_Member_Types concept (as is replaced by get_member_names function of ICS interface),
-- Json_Compatible concept,
+- Json_Compatible concept (as covered by ICS_Data interface),
-- CBindable concept,
+- CBindable concept (as covered by ICS_Data interface),
-- IUI interface function: get_from_json,
+- IUI interface function: get_from_json (as covered by ICS_Data interface),
-- IUI interface function: set_to_json,
+- IUI interface function: set_to_json (as covered by ICS_Data interface),
-- IDB interface function: load_from_DB,
+- IDB interface function: load_from_DB (as covered by ICS_Data interface),
-- IDB interface function: save_to_DB.
+- IDB interface function: save_to_DB (as covered by ICS_Data interface),
+- etc.

 CS_Data wrapper also would provide a chance to automize the structural sizing which will be discussed later.
 For example, for a panel, the thickness is sizeable while the widths are not.